Consultant and Trainer, Ali Hall Training and Consulting

 Services project.
 She develops learning experiences for the child welfare field including curriculum development and focus groups.
 She also provides training and coaching for counties in New York State, implementing Differential Response.

-Director of Supervision and Coaching, Administration of Children's Servies Workforce Institute
+Senior Director of Supervision and Coaching, Administration of Children's Servies Workforce Institute

 Bio: Carolyn Rohe, LMSW.
 Ms. Rohe earned an MSW from the Fordham University.
 Ms. Rohe is the Director of Supervision and Coaching at the NYC Administration of Children's Services Workforce Institute where she is leading a team that supports the implementation of coaching throughout NYC child welfare and juvenile justice systems.